Skip to main content

 Sat down planning to "quickly review" the codebase before a deploy.
 Opened the drone module first.
 Opened five more files.
 Opened the coordinator, the dashboard, the auto-balance logic.

-By 18:30 I had six component reviews running in parallel and a growing list of things that made me wince.
+By 18:30 I had six component reviews running in parallel and a growing list of edge cases worth fixing before rollout.

 Seven bugs in the drone module alone.
 Most were edge cases around error handling and state transitions.
 But one was special.